 TGax Editor: Change the paragraphs below as follows (#CID 7051, Ed)):

-The ROM indication allows the OMI initiator to adapt the maximum operating channel width and/or the maximum number of spatial streams it can receive from the OMI responder.
+The ROM indication allows the OMI initiator to adapt the maximum operating channel width and/or the maximum number of spatial streams, NSS,(#Ed) it can receive from the OMI responder.

-An OMI initiator that sends a frame that includes an OM Control subfield should change its OMI parameters, Rx NSS and Channel Width, as follows:
+An OMI initiator that sends a frame that includes an OM Control subfield should change its ROM parameters, Rx NSS and Channel Width, as follows:

-When the OMI initiator changes an OMI parameter from higher to lower, it should make the change for that parameter only after the TXOP in which it received the immediate acknowledgement from the OMI responder.
+When the OMI initiator changes a ROM parameter(#7051) from higher to lower, it should make the change for that parameter only after the TXOP in which it received the immediate acknowledgement from the OMI responder.

-When the OMI initiator changes an OMI parameter from lower to higher, it should make the change for that parameter after the TXOP in which it expects to receive acknowledgement from the OMI responder.
+When the OMI initiator changes a ROM parameter(#7051) from lower to higher, it should make the change for that parameter after the TXOP in which it expects to receive acknowledgement from the OMI responder.

 TGax Editor: Change the paragraphs below as follows (#CID 5851, 7249, 9803, Ed)):

-If the OMI initiator is an HE AP, the OMI initiator should be capable to receive in bandwidth and with NSS that is up to the value of the most recently transmitted Channel Width subfields and Rx NSS subfields that the OMI initiator has successfully indicated in OM Control subfield or in Operating Mode field to any associated STA.
+An OMI initiator that is an HE AP should be capable of receiving within an operating channel width and with NSS that are up to the values of the most recently transmitted Channel Width subfield and Rx NSS subfield that the OMI initiator has successfully indicated in the OM Control subfield or in the Operating Mode field sent to any associated STA.(#5851, 7249, 9803, 7192, Ed)

 NOTE—In the event of transmission failure of the frame containing the OM Control subfield, the OMI initiator attempts the recovery procedure defined in 10.22.2.7 (Multiple frame transmission in an EDCA TXOP).

-The OMI responder shall use the values indicated by the Channel Width and Rx NSS subfields of the most recently received OM Control subfield sent by the OMI initiator to send PPDUs to the OMI initiator in subsequent TXOP
+The OMI responder shall update the operating channel width and the maximum NSS values as obtained from the Channel Width and Rx NSS subfields, respectively, of the most recently received OM Control subfield sent by the OMI initiator to send SU PPDUs and to assign an RU allocation in sent MU PPDUs, subject to restrictions defined in 28.3.3 (OFDMA and SU tone allocation), addressed for the OMI initiator in subsequent TXOPs(#Ed) (#5851, 7249, 9803, 7192)

 After transmitting the acknowledgement for the frame containing the OM Control subfield, the OMI responder may transmit subsequent SU PPDUs or MU PPDUs that are addressed to the OMI initiator.